I’m Back in Black…

 Oftentimes, it’s the most frustrating part of indirect restorative dentistry.
 After we are done building up and prepping a tooth, the most anxious part begins.
 Now we pack cord (or use a laser) for retraction if margins are equi-gingival or subgingival.
 Mix up the impression material and go, go, GO!

 Then we wait for the material to set.
 And, no matter how many years you’ve been in practice, you experience that moment of anxiety when you remove the impression from the mouth.
 Is it good?
 Or… not?

 One little tiny bubble or void can ruin the day.
+Or, what about those pesky folds or “pulls” that happen in exactly the WRONG places?
 Patients don’t like impressions much the first time.
 They like it even less the second or third time.
 Dentists spontaneously become diaphoretic when the first impression isn’t perfect.
 And, we know that impression material isn’t cheap.
 A single full-arch impression can include $25 – 40 worth of material.
 Multiple retakes can erode a profit margin quickly not to mention wearing your cheerful demeanor thin!
 And, when you’re doing an impression for multiple units, the stress goes up proportionately.